-Hackers can access, steal and sell your online activity data as well as manipulate it if you don’t use the right system and tools.
+Hackers can access, steal, and sell your online activity data as well as manipulate it if you don’t use the right system and tools.
 The level of protection you want will largely influence which tools and systems to use.
 With a Linux system and VPN, it becomes possible to hide your browsing tracks, personal information, and various other online activities.
 When you have the right protection in place, not even the government can access your activity.

-Keep reading to learn how businesses and individuals alike can use a Linux system and VPN for ongoing protection of their online data.
+Keep reading to learn how businesses and individuals alike can use a Linux system and VPN for the ongoing protection of their online data.
 We will also explore why this is important and why you should care about your online data.

 Table of Contents

 Hackers steal data for a number of reasons.
 Sometimes, it’s’ for their own purposes.
 Other times, they sell it or give it to other entities.
 These entities may or may not have known about the data collection processes the hackers use to gather the data.